jack-bradshaw/monorepo/java/io/matthewbradshaw/klu/README.md

 ## Access

-There are multiple ways to get access to KLU in your project:
+There are multiple ways to getting access to KLU in another project:

-1. Download the binaries.
+1. Include the pre-built binaries in the dependencies.
-2. Build directly from the source.
+2. Build the binaries directly from the source.
-3. Reference the source from Bazel.
+3. Reference the source directly from another Bazel target.

-### Binaries
+### Pre-built binaries

-KLU is released to [Maven Central](https://repo1.maven.org/maven2).
+The pre-built binaries for KLU are released to [Maven Central](https://repo1.maven.org/maven2).
 The latest release is available at:

 - Group ID: io.matthewbradshaw
 - Artifact ID: klu